MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/France/accelerated-depreciation.md

  If you have a fixed asset valued at 1,000 euros that is depreciated in the accounting depreciation book over five years, and depreciated in the tax depreciation book over three years, then the accounting depreciation for the first year is 200 euros (1,000/5) and the tax depreciation for the first year is 333.33 euros (1,000/3).
 The accelerated depreciation amount is the difference between these two amounts: 133.33 euros (333.33 - 200).

 ## Accelerated Depreciation Accounts
 Accelerated depreciation uses the derogatory fixed asset posting type.
 Statistics and reports use this posting type to report the accelerated depreciation calculation.
-For more information, see [Depreciation Methods](depreciation-methods.md).
+For more information, see [How to: Set Up Fixed Asset Depreciation](../../fa-how-setup-depreciation.md).

 There are two accounts to set up for derogatory amounts: